- Sublime interior

-Mercedes hasn’t announced GLE-Class pricing, but it’s not likely many will leave its Tuscaloosa, Alabama, assembly plant for less than $60,000.
-Options run the gamut, from Burmester audio to a head-up display to a package with heated front seats and armrests.
+The GLE350 costs at least $54,500, but not many will leave its Tuscaloosa, Alabama, assembly plant for less than $60,000 with just a few options.
+Those run the gamut, from Burmester audio to a head-up display to a package with heated front seats and armrests.
 An in-car fragrance diffuser is even available.
 For a price, of course.

 The good news is that all GLEs include automatic emergency braking, blind-spot monitors, LED headlights, and car-to-X communication that makes them somewhat future-proof.

 For a two-box crossover SUV, the 2020 Mercedes-Benz balances sophistication and rugged touches exceptionally well.

 The 2020 Mercedes-Benz GLE-Class has a cohesive look inside and out.
 We give its exterior a point above average and see fit to add two points for its gorgeous, well-wrought interior.

 It’s an 8 out of 10 on our scale.